Relintai/pandemonium_engine_docs/03_usage/20_export/15_exporting_for_dedicated_servers.md

 The **Export With Debug** checkbox in the file dialog has no bearing on the final PCK file, so you can leave it as-is.

-See `doc_exporting_projects` for more information.

-Note:
+### Note

 If you're exporting the project from a headless editor, call the headless editor with the `--export-pack` option while in the project folder to export only a PCK file.

-Note:
+### Note

 The PCK file will include resources not normally needed by the server, such as textures and sounds.
 This means the PCK file will be larger than it could possibly be.
 Support for stripping unneeded resources from a PCK for server usage is planned in a future Pandemonium release.

 On the bright side, this allows the same PCK file to be used both by a client and dedicated server build.
 This can be useful if you want to ship a single archive that can be used both as a client and dedicated server.

 ## Preparing the server distribution